-This month, we are reviewing the US, the most technologically powerful economy in the world.
+The USA is the most technologically powerful and largest economy in the world.
 US firms are at or near the forefront in technological advances especially in computers, pharmaceuticals and medical, aerospace and military equipment.
-The US economy, having stood as the largest in the world for more than a century, has slipped into second place behind China.

 From the earliest explorers and settlers to the modern day, America has been a nation of immigrants helping to shape and build in critical ways.
 Initial forays, and then later settlements, were developed by the colonial empires of the British, French, Spanish and Dutch.
 They co-existed with Native Americans and those of the enslaved African peoples they brought over.
 Irish, German, Scottish and Scandinavian people were the most notable groups that came next.
-Then came Italians, Eastern Europeans, and the Chinese, as the industrial revolution came into full swing.
+Then came Italians, Eastern Europeans and the Chinese, as the industrial revolution came into full swing.
 They were responsible for building the railroads that would connect the East and West for the first time.
 Lastly, since World War II, Mexican, Latin American, Middle Eastern, and South Eastern Asian peoples have immigrated in great numbers.
 Today, many of these people open businesses and have been, in large part, responsible for the construction boom in America's ever-growing economy.
 As the popular metaphor puts it, America has become a giant melting pot.
 For this reason, we need to make some generalisations when discussing the business culture of the US.